San Francisco Gay Men's Chorus Hides ‘We'll Convert Your Children' Video After Backlash

 In the song titled “Message From the Gay Community,” the choir gloats that parents are powerless to stop their movement from recruiting children — merely to be “accepting, caring people,” soloists Troy Iwata and Daniel Quadrino insist, mugging for the camera.

 “So as we celebrate pride on the progress we’ve made over these past years, there’s still work to be done.
-So to those of you out there who are still working against equal rights, we have a message for you,” a man says before kicking off the song with the opening lines:
+So to those of you out there who are still working against equal rights, we have a message for you,” Iwata says before kicking off the song with the opening lines:

 You think we’re sinful.
 You fight against our rights.
 You say we all lead lives you can’t respect.
 But you’re just frightened.
 You think that we’ll corrupt your kids if our agenda goes unchecked.
 It’s funny.
 Just this once, you’re correct.